How To Start Conversations

 - "Hi.
 I'm Amy from (some company)."

-That will break the ice, and they may start talking to you after that.
+That will break the ice, and they'll likely start chatting with you.
 If not, you just traded names, and you essentially have to use another conversation starter to get it going for real.
 With new people you don't always have to introduce yourself to start talking to them.
 You could start the conversation in another way, and after a while it will only feel natural to introduce yourselves to each other - "I'm Kara, by the way"

-Ask the person how they ended up in the situation you're all in
+Ask them how they ended up in the situation you're all in

-This mainly applies to new people, but you could also use it to start a conversation with someone you've chatted to briefly a few times before, but you haven't asked this information of them yet.
+This mainly applies to new people, but you could also use it to start a conversation with someone you've chatted to briefly a few times before, but just haven't asked them about this yet.
 Examples:

 - "How long have you been playing on this team?"